 Reduce Light Pollution:

-One of the most significant threats to moths is light pollution.
+Light pollution stands out as a key threats to moths.
 Excessive artificial light at night disrupts their natural behavior and makes them more vulnerable to predators.
 To reduce light pollution, consider the following:

 - Use outdoor lights only when necessary.